 Can your business claim on insurance for COVID-19 related losses?

 COVID-19 is causing billions of dollars of losses to small, medium and large businesses, across all industries.
 ‘We are all in this together’, as our leaders say.
 Despite numerous government assistance packages, many businesses cannot afford to bear the financial brunt of the ‘social distancing’ measures that we all must endure.
-So will your business insurance respond to your COV-19 related losses?
+So will your business insurance respond to your COVID-19 related losses?

 Businesses are taking a hit